 According to Harvard Business Review, 7 out of 10 companies will fail because of these challenges.
 Leaders underestimate the effort required, and by the time it becomes apparent, it is often too late.
 How do you prevent this from happening to you and your organization?
 Follow the proven M&A strategies outlined below.

-How to avoid M&A disaster, execute, and WIN:
+How to avoid Merger or Acquisition disaster, execute, and WIN:

 Due diligence – spend the necessary time to fully understand the dynamics of the company being acquired.
 It is highly encouraged to bring in outside experts (business coaches, consultants, brokers) to help navigate the process and leverage tools like SWOT analysis.
 Critical elements to review: financials, assets, customer base, values, culture, leadership, people dynamics, business maturity, processes, etc.